 How to Feed Blueberries to a Hamster

 If you’re feeding a blueberry to your hamster for the very first time, there are some things to take into consideration.
-If your pet isn’t accustomed to eating fresh fruit, try mixing up a tiny piece of blueberry in his regular food.
-If he seems to enjoy it, gradually increase the amount.
-Be sure to always keep an eye out for diarrhea because this is a sure sign that you’re transitioning your pet to fresh fruits too quickly.
+If your pet isn’t accustomed to eating fresh fruit, try mixing up a tiny piece of blueberry in their regular food.
+If they seem to enjoy it, gradually increase the amount.

-Always be sure to only feed fresh, organic blueberries to your hamster and to thoroughly wash the fruit under warm, running water to remove visible dirt and debris.
+Always be sure to only feed fresh, raw blueberries to your hamster and to thoroughly wash the fruit under warm, running water to remove visible dirt and debris.

 All of these choices are both delicious and nutritious for your pet.